Our mission is to entertain, educate, and enrich our community through the performing arts.

-The Blue Slipper Theatre continues its tradition of offering the best in community theatre as it has for 50 years.
-The Blue Slipper, located in the heart of Livingston, Montana’s historic downtown district, produces five full-length productions each season, with a variety of comedic and dramatic theatre, live music performance, and community presentations.
+The Blue Slipper Theatre continues its tradition of offering the best in community theatre as it has for over 58 years.
+The Blue Slipper, located in the heart of Livingston, Montana’s historic downtown district, has historically produced three to five full-length productions each season, with a variety of comedic and dramatic theatre, live music performance, and community presentations.

 A VOLUNTEER EFFORT

 The Blue Slipper has been a Livingston landmark for the last six decades.
 We’re an all-volunteer, non-profit organization and we rely on season ticket sales, box office revenue, and donations to cover our production costs and operating expenses.
 Over the years, hundreds of people have volunteered their time both on stage and behind the scenes.
 If you would like to get involved with the Blue Slipper, give us a call at 406-222-7720, email us at email@example.com or stop by.

 The Park County Theatre Guild was organized and founded by Livingston native Don Johns, who was the driving force behind the theatre for nearly 30 years.
 Blue Slipper Theatre, Livingston MT Under Johns’ direction, the Guild presented its first play, “A Mighty Man is He,” in March of 1964 at the Livingston Golf & Country Club.
 Admission was $1.50.
 The roving theatre troupe presented its second play, the melodrama “Dirty Work at the Crossroads,” at Winans School in May of 1964.

 Then in August of 1964, the Guild moved into its first real home at 213 South Main Street.
 The Guild rented space and remodeled the old Browning Tool Company building into a theatre.
 The first play presented there was “The Heiress” in September of 1964.